AxisCommunications/axis-aws-kinesis-vsp/README.md

     AWS_DEFAULT_OUTPUT="json" ./generate_certificate.sh ../.env
     ```

-    > Currently the script only supports a profile named `default` for the calls made towards AWS CLI.
+    > **Note** Currently the script only supports a profile named `default` for the calls made towards AWS CLI.
 If you like it to use another profile read about [Named profiles for the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html) in the AWS documentation and update the script accordingly.

 ### Install